-The Span Tag macro wraps content in a span tag with optional class and styles.
+The Span macro wraps content in a span tag with optional class and styles.
 The span tag is a non-visual (by default) element that can be used to apply additional properties to content contained within it.
 Unlike the div tag, a span does not stretch to fill the available width of its containing element, making it ideal for use with inline content such as a portion of text in a paragraph or a cell within a table.
-This macro is primarily designed for use with the Style Sheet as this would make it easy to apply custom styles to content.
-Alternatively specify specific styles for each use of the macro.
+This macro is primarily designed for use with the CSS Stylesheet macro to make it easier to apply custom styles to content.
+Alternatively, specify styles for each use of the macro.

-Select the Span Tag macro from the provided list.
+Select the Span macro from the Macro Browser.

 Set the text direction.

 Enter a language code if you want to specify that the element content language is different from the default language of your page, e.g.

 defor German.
 Browsers will identify that the content is written in German.

 Specifies that the macro will be displayed inline with the surrounding content

 - Enter the body content as required then save the page to render the macro on the page.

 By default, a span does not affect the way things look on screen: